wildwoodmo/wildwoodmo.github.io/_posts/2022-01-13-wildwood-missouri-movie-theater.markdown

 categories:
 ---
-There is one movie theater in Wildwood Missouri, and based on poor customer service experiences with B&B Theaters in Wildwood, it is not our recommendation that you patronize the theaters.
+There is one movie theater in Wildwood Missouri, and based on poor customer service experiences with B&B Theaters in Wildwood, it is not our recommendation that you patronize their theater.

 If you purchase tickets for a movie online, you will be charged a service fee.
 If that movie is for some reason cancelled, they will:
 - Not inform you ahead of time.